 Mac n' Cheese, an incredible mashup by Shawn Serrano, comprised of over 130 sound samples, ranging from a plethora of artists and bands such as Avicii, Earth Wind, & Fire, Daft Punk, and Justice to sound effects pulled from video games such as Super Mario Bros. and Pac-Man!

-The hauntingly beautiful "Wir Sind Wir" by Paul van Dyk and Peter Heppner, a rallying call for Germany and a damn good song on musical merits alone.
+The hauntingly beautiful "Wir sind wir" by Paul van Dyk featuring Peter Heppner of Wolfsheim, a rallying call for Germany and a damn good song on musical merits alone.
 Speaking the language isn't necessary to enjoy, but it certainly does help.